 To facilitate communication and the exchange of information between law student societies, within Australia and abroad; and

 To initiate activities of a social, intellectual, and competitive nature among law students at a national level.

-The ALSA Council is a body comprising of the ALSA Executive, the ALSA Committee and two representatives (usually the president and a vice president) from each of the 37 law student societies in Australia.
+The ALSA Council is a body comprising of the ALSA Executive, the ALSA Committee and two representatives from each of the 37 law student societies in Australia.

 ALSA Council meets three times a year.
 As ALSA's managing body, the Council so discusses any current issues in ALSA administration.
 The Council also discusses national issues in legal education to inform the stance that the ALSA Executive & Committee takes on these issues.
 The Council's most important function is as a knowledge sharing forum for law student societies.
 Each meeting includes a number of workshops, seminars and break-out groups on topics nominated by councillors based on issues facing their law society.